Endocrinology and immunophysiology Research Group

 - Immunoregulation in the male reproductive tract

-- Characterisation of lymphocyte cell subsets in the male reproductive tract
+- Characterisation of the lymphocyte cell subsets in the male reproductive tract

-- Inflammatory networks in control of spermatogenesis and consequences for disease
+- Inflammatory networks in control of spermatogenesis for disease

 Okuma Y, Saito K, O’Connor AE, Phillips DJ, de Kretser DM and Hedger MP (2005) Reciprocal regulation of activin A and inhibin B by interleukin-1 (IL-1) and follicle-stimulating hormone (FSH) in rat Sertoli cells in vitro.
 Journal of Endocrinology 185: 99-110.